Trump sues NY attorney general in effort to block investigation of real estate empire

 Former president is facing legal threats on multiple fronts as he mulls another campaign

-The former president filed his suit on Monday in federal court, according to the New York Times.
-In it he claims that Ms James’s investigation “is guided solely by political animus and a desire to harass, intimidate, and retaliate against a private citizen who she views as a political opponent”.
+The 30-page against Ms James, filed in the US District Court for the Northern District of New York, alleges that the attorney general’s investigation into whether he or his businesses violated New York State law “is guided solely by political animus and a desire to harass, intimidate, and retaliate against a private citizen who she views as a political opponent”.

+It also alleges that Ms James was responsible for “relentlessly pushing” Manhattan District Attorney Cyrus Vance Jr into opening a criminal investigation into Mr Trump and his businesses.
+The former president has not faced any charges stemming from either probe, but Mr Vance’s office has obtained indictments against two Trump-owned corporations and longtime Trump organisation chief financial officer Alan Weisselberg for allegedly defrauding the government out of nearly $1 million of tax revenue by evading taxes paid on employee compensation.

 The civil investigation is focused on allegations that Mr Trump and his associates may have deliberately over- and under-valued his real estate assets to reduce his tax burden and obtain favourable loan terms from lenders.
 Ms James, who has declined to run for governor in order to focus on her current job, said earlier this month that she is seeking Mr Trump’s personal testimony.
 A subpoena has been issued for his co-operation.